Researchers are studying how molecular subtypes of breast cancer may be useful in planning treatment and developing new therapies.

-These same subtypes also appear in ductal carcinoma in situ [38-39].
+These subtypes also appear in ductal carcinoma in situ (DCIS) [37-38].

+There are other less common molecular subtypes, including claudin-low and molecular apocrine types.
 At this time, molecular subtypes are used mostly in research settings and are not included in pathology reports (learn more).
-Prognosis and treatment decisions are still guided by tumor stage, and tumor characteristics like hormone receptor status and HER2/neu status.
+Prognosis and treatment decisions are still guided mainly by tumor stage, tumor grade, hormone receptor status and HER2 status.

 These tumors tend to be*

-Learn more about tumor characteristics like hormone receptor status (estrogen receptor status and progesterone receptor status) and HER2/neu status.
+Learn more about hormone receptor status (estrogen receptor status and progesterone receptor status).

 Luminal A tumors tend to be:

-Fewer than 15 percent of luminal A tumors have p53 mutations, a factor linked with a poorer prognosis [30,45].
+Fewer than 15 percent of luminal A tumors have p53 gene mutations, a factor linked with a poorer prognosis [42,44].